 Students must obtain their permanent advisor from among the department’s graduate faculty.
 Permission to become a faculty member’s permanent advisee must be secured from the faculty member in question.
 Full-time Ph.D. students should obtain a permanent advisor within their first year of enrollment.
 Part-time Ph.D. students should secure a permanent advisor by the end of their first twelve hours of course work in the department.
-The student, advisor, and Graduate Liaison must sign the Request for Appointment of Committee Chair form included at the end of this handbook and turn it in to the department office for inclusion in the student’s file.
+The student, advisor, and Director of Graduate Studies must sign the Request for Appointment of Committee Chair form included at the end of this handbook and turn it in to the department office for inclusion in the student’s file.

 The permanent advisor and student collaborate in selecting an advisory conference/doctoral committee for the prospective candidate within the first year of enrollment.
 The committee must consist of at least five graduate faculty members, including at least one from outside the Department of Communication.
 This outside member must be at every meeting of the committee throughout the student’s doctoral program.
 This outside member cannot be from the College of Law, the Health Sciences Center, or be adjunct faculty or retired.
 If a student’s outside member retires from the university, he or she must be replaced.
 Students can have more than five members on their committee.
 They may also have more than one outside member as long as the number of committee members from within the department outnumbers the members from outside the department.